april/cryptonom-icon/README.md

 This presentation uses a small number of copyrighted images and texts.
 Without the work of these contributors, this presentation would not be possible.
 See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for additional information, and thanks to everyone who contributed!

-The actual [Cryptonomicon](https://en.wikipedia.org/wiki/Cryptonomicon) is a fantastic work of fiction by Neal Stephenson, and I highly recommend that you purchase it.
+[Cryptonomicon](https://en.wikipedia.org/wiki/Cryptonomicon) is a fantastic work of fiction by Neal Stephenson, and I highly recommend that you purchase and read it.

 # License